Did you know?

 Helping single parents find paid work

-Australia performs well on a number of important outcomes of work-life balance: fertility (1.9 children per women) is above the OECD average (1.7), the female employment rate (66.2%) has been rising steadily since the 1960s and is now well above OECD average (59.6%), and the gender wage gap (12%) is below average (16%).
+Australia performs well on a number of important outcomes of work-life balance: fertility (1.9 children per women) is above the OECD average (1.7), the female employment rate (66.6%) has been rising steadily since the 1960s and is now well above OECD average (57%), and the gender wage gap (16%) is close to the OECD average (15%).
 Unlike many other OECD countries, mothers often return to full-time work once their children reach schooling age.

 However, joblessness among sole parent families is a significant problem.
 At just over 50% in 2009 the sole-parent employment rate is one of the lowest in the OECD, which contributes to an above average poverty rate for sole-parent families.
 This issue is of particular concern as around one in five children live in such households, and projections show that the number is likely to increase by 20% over the next 25 years.
 Australian policy should therefore continue to support work, training or job search requirements for recipients of sole-parent benefits.

-Despite above average public expenditure on families, Australia spends less on childcare services than most OECD countries: 0.4% of GDP compared with the OECD average of 0.6%.
-This has contributed to low childcare enrolment rates for young children, with only 40% of children aged less than six years enrolled in formal childcare.
+Despite above average public expenditure on families, Australia spends less on childcare services than most OECD countries: 0.6% of GDP compared with the OECD average of 0.7%.
+This has contributed to low childcare enrolment rates for young children, with only 33% of children aged less than three years enrolled in formal childcare.
 Australia should consider extending its childcare support programmes to provide more help to working parents.